Carotid canal

-The canal transmits internal carotid artery, together with its sympathetic nerve plexus, and venous plexus.
+The canal transmits internal carotid artery together with its associated nervous plexus and venous plexus.

 Clinical significance

 Any skull fractures that damage the carotid canal can put the internal carotid artery at risk.
 Angiography can be used to ensure that there is no damage, and to aid in treatment if there is.

 Other animals

 The carotid canal starts on the inferior surface of the temporal bone of the skull at the external opening of the carotid canal (also referred to as the carotid foramen).
 The canal ascends at first superiorly, and then, making a bend, runs anteromedially.
 Its internal opening is near the foramen lacerum, above which the internal carotid artery passes on its way anteriorly to the cavernous sinus.

 The carotid canal allows the internal carotid artery to pass into the cranium, as well as the carotid plexus traveling on the artery.

 The carotid plexus contains sympathetics to the head from the superior cervical ganglion.
 They have several motor functions: raise the eyelid (superior tarsal muscle), dilate pupil (pupillary dilator muscle), innervate sweat glands of face and scalp and constricts blood vessels in the head.